- As low as $236/Night

 - Approximately 640 square feet

 This modern condo has a private balcony with a beautiful DIRECT OCEANFRONT VIEW.
-It has fresh furnishings and decor, including granite countertops in the kitchen and bathroom.
+It has modren furnishings and decor, including granite countertops in the kitchen and bathroom.
 It has two queen beds in the bedroom, a Murphy bed in the living area, and a entirely equipped kitchen.
 The resort has an oceanfront pool deck with an outdoor pool and Jacuzzi and indoor water amenities - pool, lazy river, and kiddie pool

 About the Area